gin-gonic/website/content/en/docs/_index.md

 ## What is Gin?

 Gin is a HTTP web framework written in Go (Golang).
-It features a martini-like API with excellent performance -- up to 40 times faster than other frameworks.
+It features a Martini-like API, but with performance up to 40 times faster than Martini.
 If you need smashing performance, get yourself some Gin.

 ## How to use Gin?